In-School mentoring is tailored to the specific needs of your school and there is no limit to the range of curriculum areas you may choose to target.

-Some examples of how CaSPA can work for you in your school follow below.
+Some examples of how The Arts Team can work for you in your school follow below.

-Curriculum Support - dance, drama, music, media arts and cultural arts
+Curriculum Support - dance, drama, music, visual arts, media arts and cultural arts

-Building skills and sharing ideas with teachers to assist in planning a quality performing arts program.
+Building skills and sharing ideas with teachers to assist in planning a quality arts program

 Page to Stage

-A comprehensive program taking schools through the whole production process from initial brainstorm to polished performance.
+A comprehensive program taking schools through the whole production process of staging a musical from initial brainstorm to polished performance

 Boys and the Arts

-Programs in dance, music and drama specially geared to attracting boys and developing their skills in a supportive, lively atmosphere.
+Programs in dance, music, drama and visual arts specially geared to attracting boys and developing their skills in a supportive, lively atmosphere

 Film and Media